THE BLACK WIDOW’S MITE (2000)

 First performed at the Victoria Art Gallery in front of the Friends of the VAG in March 2014 and repeated in October for the volunteers of the VAG.
 As part of a double bill at the Mission Theatre, Bath March 2015.

-Based on the Rex Whistler painting to be found in Bath’s Victoria Art gallery an attempt to discover what the two characters in the painting are actually taking about.
+Based on the Rex Whistler painting to be found in Bath’s Victoria Art gallery an attempt to discover what the two characters in the painting are actually talking about.

 One act Plays